TheRabbittt/rpi-docker-setup/README.md

 ```

 ## Filebrowser
-Filebrowser is a simple file management tool.
+Lightweight web-based file manager that lets you browse, upload, and manage files on your Pi through a simple UI.
 ```Bash
 services:
   filebrowser: